 The short answer is: No, you don't need to add an address to your resume.

-In today’s workforce, most communication is done via email or phone.
-This makes the need for a full address outdated.
-Instead, you should list a general location on your resume.
+In today’s workforce, most communication is done via email or phone, which makes the need for a full address outdated.
+Instead, you should list a general location on your resume, such as city and state, or city and country.

 If you’re wondering what else, like your address, should be added or left off your resume, upload it to the tool below — it’ll scan your resume and tell you what’s missing and what needs to be included.